golemfactory/golem-sdk-cli/README.md

 Golem SDK CLI is a companion tool for the [Golem SDK](https://github.com/golemfactory/golem-js).
 As such, it is being developed in parallel with the SDK and new features will be added as the SDK evolves or new use cases are identified.

-If you see a feature missing or a possible JS SDK user experience improvement we could implement, please open an issue or a pull request.
+If you see a feature missing or a possible Golem SDK user experience improvement we could implement, please open an issue or a pull request.

 ### Golem Manifest